Personal accident insurance

 Your safety net when there isn't one

-And if you're really unlucky and you're suddenly unable to work at all, have you thought about how your business would survive?
+Have you thought about how your business would survive?

-Personal accident insurance compensates your business if you or an employee are injured or killed in an accident, regardless of whether it's at work or not.
+Personal accident insurance compensates your business if you or an employee are permanently injured or killed in an accident, regardless of whether it's at work or not.

 - Lump sum payments if someone is killed.